kjchavez/distributed-deep-q/README.md

 # Distributed Deep Q Learning

 ## Getting Started
-A slight out-of-date version of Caffe is included as a submodule in this project, with a few modifications to the pycaffe interface.
+A slightly out-of-date version of Caffe is included as a submodule in this project, with a few modifications to the pycaffe interface.
 The easiest way to get up and running with Distributed Deep Q is to use this submodule.

 ### Using the submodule
 If you cloned the project with the --recursive flag, all of the Caffe source files should be in the **caffe** sub-directory.
 Otherwise, it'll be empty and you should do the following: